-The Registrant has submitted testing proposals, based on a grouping and read-across approach, intended to fulfill information requirements for sub-chronic toxicity (90-days; Annex IX, Section 8.6.2.), pre-natal developmental toxicity (Annexes IX and X, Section 8.7.2.).
+The Registrant has submitted testing proposals, based on a grouping and read-across approach, intended to fulfil information requirements for pre-natal developmental toxicity (Annexes IX and X, 8.7.2.).

 The first Recital and the first Article of the REACH Regulation establish the "promotion of alternative methods for assessment of hazards of substances" as an objective pursued by the Regulation.
 In accordance with that objective, ECHA considers whether a prediction of the relevant properties of the substance subject to this decision by using the results of the proposed tests is sufficiently plausible based on the information currently available.